 - 3. Select Bridging.
-The multicast source fields appear. - 4.
+The Multicast Source fields appear. - 4.
 Modify the fields as needed, using the information in the following table.

 Field Name Description Allow as IGMP Multicast Source Select to enable this service to act as an IGMP multicast source.
 Allow as MLD Multicast Source Select to enable this service to act as an MLD multicast source.
 Enter Service Description (Optional) Enter a name to describe this configuration.
-Enter 802.1P Priority Enter the priority for this WAN service.
-Options are 0 - 7.
+Enter 802.1P Priority Options are 0 - 7 .
 The default is -1 (disabled).
 For tagged service, enter values in this field and the 802.1Q VLAN ID field.
 For untagged service, accept the default of -1 in this field and in the 802.1Q VLAN ID field.
-Enter 802.1Q VLAN ID Enter the VLAN ID for this WAN service.
-Options are 0 - 4094.
+Enter 802.1Q VLAN ID Options are 0 - 4094 .
 The default is -1 (disabled).

-Field Name Description For tagged service, enter values in this field and the 802.1P Priority field.
+For tagged service, enter values in this field and the 802.1P Priority field.
 For untagged service, enter -1 (disabled) in this field and in the 802.1P Priority field.
 Select VLAN TPID (Optional) Select the TPID for this VLAN.
 Options are 0x8100, 0x88A8, and 0x9100.